-The Consumer Expenditure Survey (CEX) is the survey in the U.S. that collects the most detailed and comprehensive information on total spending.
-But CAMS could not ask about spending in as many categories as the CEX, which in the recall component of the survey asks about approximately 260 categories.
-The design strategy adopted for CAMS was to choose spending categories starting from the CEX aggregate categories that are produced in CEX publications, so as to have direct comparability with the CEX.
+CAMS was to choose spending categories starting from the CEX aggregate categories that are produced in CEX publications, so as to have direct comparability with the CEX.
 However, to reduce the burden to respondents the categories had to be aggregated further.
 The final questionnaire collected information on 6 big-ticket items (automobile; refrigerator; washer or dryer; dishwasher; television; computer) and on 26 non-durable spending categories.

-The reference period for the big-ticket items is "last 12 months," and for the nondurables it varied: the respondent could choose the reference period between "amount spent monthly" and "amount spent yearly" for regularly occurring expenditures like mortgage, rent, utilities, insurance, property taxes where there is little or no variation in amounts, and "amount spent last week," "amount spent last month," and "amount spent in last 12 months" for all other categories.
+The reference period for the big-ticket items is "last 12 months."
+For the nondurables it varied: the respondent could choose the reference period between "amount spent monthly" and "amount spent yearly" for regularly occurring expenditures like mortgage, rent, utilities, insurance, property taxes where there is little or no variation in amounts, and "amount spent last week," " amount spent last month," and "amount spent in last 12 months" for all other categories.
 For all non-durable categories there was a box to tick if "no money spent on this in last 12 months."
 The questionnaire had no explicit provision for "don't know" or "refuse" so as not to invite item nonresponse.